 Dr. Isabel Funk-Leisch joined Herbst Kinsky Rechtsanwälte GmbH in 2008.
-She specialises in the field of commercial law, as well as public law and pharmaceutical law.
+She specialises in the field of commercial law, as well as public law, pharmaceutical law and data protection law.
 Education and Career: Mag. iur.
-(Vienna 2004), Dr. iur.
-(Vienna 2008), law practice as associate at a law firm in Vienna specialised in the field of commercial law, associate at Herbst Kinsky Rechtsanwälte GmbH in 2008, admitted to the Austrian bar (Vienna 2010), publications on the law on insurance intermediation.
+(Vienna 2004); Dr. iur.
+(Vienna 2008); law practice as associate at a law firm in Vienna specialised in the field of commercial law; associate at Herbst Kinsky Rechtsanwälte GmbH in 2008; admitted to the Austrian Bar (Vienna 2010); publications on the law on insurance intermediation.